-) management system policies and procedures (as part of a document review prior to the pre- evaluation visit); Legal identification of the AB; Relationships with the regulators and other specifiers (recognition; possible competition); Job descriptions and backgrounds of top management, organization chart; Impartiality and conflict of interest; related bodies; Access to technical expertise; Application documents; Assessor records and documents; Sampling of CAB assessment records, including the decision making process; Proficiency testing participation levels (for testing and calibration accreditation); Traceability routes (for testing and calibration accreditation).
-In some cases it may be necessary to visit the NMI; J Witnessing one or more assessments, if possible.
+- Management system policies and procedures (as part of a document review prior to the preevaluation visit); - Legal identification of the AB; - Relationships with the regulators and other specifiers (recognition; possible competition); - Job descriptions and backgrounds of top management, organization chart; - Impartiality and conflict of interest; related bodies; - Access to technical expertise; - Application documents; - Assessor records and documents; - Sampling of CAB assessment records, including the decision making process; - Proficiency testing participation levels (for testing and calibration accreditation); - Measurement traceability routes (for testing and calibration accreditation and inspection bodies (where applicable).
+In some cases it may be necessary to visit the NMI; - Witnessing one or more assessments, if possible.